JayaswalPrateek/MyCSnotesForME/Data Strs.md

 			}
 		```
 	18. <mark style="background: #BBFABBA6;">tree</mark>
-		- a vector of vector can be interpreted as a STL tree
+		- a vector of vector can be interpreted as a STL tree(also for graphs)
 			- every element in the parent vector is a child vector
 			- the index of the parent array represents the parent node of the tree and the associated vector stores the child node of the parent
 		```cpp